 Core hours are the hours during the workday in which all employees must be working or on approved absence.

 With the work unit supervisor’s approval, an employee may earn up to four (4) credit hours on each workday and up to twelve (12) credit hours on each non-workday.
+For this purpose, non-workday does not include holidays.
+Office employees may not work credit hours during any hours that are part of their regular work schedule on a holiday.

 Credit hours may be worked non-contiguously to the employee’s regular work schedule and may be worked at an alternate worksite.
 For example, an employee may work at the regular work site between 7:30 a.m. and 4:00 p.m. and return home and work two (2) credit hours between 8:00 p.m. and 10:00 p.m.